sourav164/PascalVOC2YOLO/README.md

 # PascalVOC2YOLO

 ## This is the simplest method of converting Pascal VOC annotation file into Darknet YOLO annotation file
-To convert the annotation file
+To convert the annotation file, place all the Pascal VOC annotation files in one folder.
+In terminal/command prompt, run the following line of codes

+    python PascalVOC2YOLO -a path_of_the_Pascal_VOC_annotation_folder

+The output YOLO annotation files will be saved on the path_of_the_Pascal_VOC_annotation_folder.

 Requirements: